Opiate Addiction Treatment

 Subutex, also known as buprenorphine, is an FDA approved outpatient treatment for addiction to narcotics (opiates), such as Vicodin, Norco, Oxycontin, methadone, and morphine.
 It is used as part of the Gracer Behavioral Health Services program to prevent relapse, decrease withdrawal symptoms and in some specific circumstances to treat chronic pain.

 If you’re seeking addiction treatment in Sacramento, Oakland, San Francisco or another Northern California community, come work with Dr. Richard Gracer.
 He’s highly experienced in the treatment of opiate addiction and is certified by the American Society of Addiction Medicine.
-Discover how you can be successful; contact him today.

 How do narcotics cause addiction?